hodgesds/iouring-go/README.md

 # Interacting with the Submit/Completion Queues

+## Design
+The library is designed so that if you want to use your own implementation for handling submissions/completions that everything is available for use.
+Alternatively, there helper methods on the `Ring` struct that also interact with standard library interfaces as well.
+There is also a interface for creating a `net.Listener`, but it is still a work in progress.

 ## Submission Queue
 The submission and completion queues are both mmap'd as slices, the question then becomes how to design an efficient API that is also able to interact with